Theory of the firm: Boundaries of the firm

-Importance of Boundaries
+Importance of boundaries

-A study of firms in France, illustrated how the number of employees and size of a firm directly impacts levels of productivity, wage and welfare within the organisation.
-In particular, an analysis of why firms with employees above the threshold of 50 declined in the early 2000s is conducted to further understand the correlation between size and output.
+A study of firms in France illustrated how distortions to the number of employees and size of a firm directly impacts levels of productivity, wage and welfare within the organisation.
+Firms with at least 50 workers are subject to a number of additional regulations, which leads some firms to stay below the 50-worker threshold.
+The distortion acts like an additional tax on hiring workers, thereby preventing the reallocation from less productive to more productive firms, and reducing overall welfare.

-Level of productivity from the study exhibited that overall, producitivty increased along with the firm size quite linearly.
-Despite this, as the firm size approached the 50 employee range, the level of productivity showed fluctuations and a rather consequential decline in productivity from the 49th to 50th employee.
-Additionally, he data from this study suggests that employee numbers of 50 or above, cause sudden increases in costs.
-While the total fixed costs was relatively stable up until the 49th employee, once an extra worker was hired, the total fixed costs spiked and increased along with the total variable costs.
-Possible reasons for this increase in fixed costs could be due to positive "spillovers", where total fixed costs could escalate due to the additional monthly reports done on the employees or tax etc. Moreover, it is evident from the study that flexible wages encourage employment and promotes employee welfare.
-However, it is worth noting that firms with employee numbers above 50 become rigid on their wage allocation for each worker.

-All in all, this study shows that smaller firm sizes experience a better output in terms of cost to benefit ratio and foster a hard-working, incentive-focused work environment.
-While, the number of employees will vary from firm to firm, examining existing firms, allows for discrimination in setting boundaries for the firm and are crucial.

 Economic theory of outsourcing

 In economic theory, the pros and cons of outsourcing have been discussed since Ronald Coase (1937) asked the famous question: Why is not all production carried on by one big firm?
 An informal answer has been provided by Oliver Williamson (1979), who has emphasized the importance of different transaction costs within and between firms.
 The boundaries of the firm (i.e., the distinction between transactions taking place within a firm and transactions between different firms) have been formally studied by Oliver Hart (1995) and his coauthors.
 According to the property rights approach to the theory of the firm based on incomplete contracting, the ownership structure (i.e., integration or non-integration) determines how the returns to non-contractible investments will be divided in future negotiations.
 Hence, whether or not outsourcing an activity to a different firm is optimal depends on the relative importance of the investments that the trading partners have to make.
 For instance, if only one party has to make an important non-contractible investment decision, then this party should be owner.
 However, the conclusions of the incomplete contracting theory crucially rely on the specification of the negotiations protocol and on whether or not there is asymmetric information.